san-sei/documents/content/en/docs/software_and_hardware/idmelon_reader_driver/what_does_idmelon_reader_driver_do.md

 ---
-title: "What IDmelon Accesskey is and how to deploy it on Chromebook"
+title: "What does IDmelon reader driver do?"
 description: ""
 lead: ""
 date: 2023-09-11T12:58:04+03:30